arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **Will the IDE eventually support the Linux environment, perhaps for app development?**

-  No, the IDE is intended to be used with the Arduino side only.
+  No, the IDE is intended to be used only on the Arduino side.

 - **What can developers do with the Arduino version of Foundries.io?**

   Customers can install, create, and deploy custom and standard containers.
 Custom containers will be available on the Arduino/Foundries.io environment, while standard containers can be downloaded from Docker Hub.

-  To ensure security and consistency of the operating system over time, it is strongly discouraged to modify the Linux platform and drivers with an Arduino Cloud Pro subscription.
+  To ensure the security and consistency of the operating system over time, it is strongly discouraged that the Linux platform and drivers be modified with an Arduino Cloud Pro subscription.
 If customers wish to make such modifications, they should purchase a complete factory from Foundries.io.

 - **Should I use `apt-get` to install new software on the base image?**